graphprotocol/mission-control-indexer/guides/testnet-economics/README.md

 - Subgraphs with more signal will receive more inflation rewards
 - The Indexer with more stake on that subgraph will receive a larger portion of the rewards that the subgraph will receive
+- Inflation is paid by minting new tokens when an allocation is closed

 An important parameter in the testnet is the `network GRT issuance` (a.k.a inflation rate).
 In the testnet so far we have used 3%, and it should stay *around* this value.